maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 As groups churn they agree on a new data chain "Link" this block of the chain is named using the hash of all nodes in the group at that time.
 This provides a pseudo random piece of data that the group can agree on.
-The group checks R and the number of churn events so far, if 2^R churn events have occurred the node will be relocated.
+The group checks A and the number of churn events so far, if 2^A churn events have occurred the node will be relocated.

 A further check of at least a single data block existing between any churn events is required.
 This